HeleusCore/Heleus.Website/wwwroot/markdown/index/heleus.md

 ### The Heleus Account is your anonymous digital identity {.h3 .text-primary }

-We wanted to have one account that works accross all the Heleus Core services that are available in will be available in the future, no matter if the service is build by us or anyone else.
+We wanted to have one account that works accross all the Heleus Core services that are available and will be available in the future, no matter if the service is build by us or anyone else.
 And we wanted to get rid of the problem that you need a password for everything.